-- 5.2.27 Where access to the site is not established or problematic, this would be considered as a constraint to development and it has led to some sites being found unavailable.
-Examples of such constraints could be where a site is 'land-locked' and/or would require the demolition of properties which were not within the boundary of the site submitted for consideration through the HELAA. - 5.2.28 Access to a site is a key consideration for potential development and if there was no evidence of an access to the site via existing provisions as part of the submission, or the potential for an access, a site was found unavailable at this time. - 5.2.29 In terms of wider accessibility issues, a very brief assumption was been made regarding potential highway issues.
-However it should be noted that with any detailed development applications submitted to the Council for consideration, a transport assessment is required which will in turn be assessed by Essex County Council Highways Authority against their relevant policies - 5.2.30 The assessment also recorded the category of road which the site would be accessed from specifically for employment purposes.
-Sites accessed via A and B roads were considered potentially suitable for all B class employment uses as they are defined as strategic routes, main distributors and secondary distributors within Essex County Council's Route Hierarchy14 and therefore able to deal with heavy goods vehicle movements (HGVs).
+- 5.2.31 In terms of wider accessibility issues, a very brief assumption was made regarding potential highway issues.
+However it should be noted that with any detailed development applications submitted to the Council for consideration, a transport assessment is required which will in turn be assessed by Essex County Council Highways Authority against their relevant policies. - 5.2.32 The assessment also recorded the category of road which the site would be accessed from specifically for employment purposes.
+Sites accessed via A and B roads were considered potentially suitable for all B class employment uses as they are defined as strategic routes, main distributors and secondary distributors within Essex County Council's Route Hierarchy and therefore able to deal with heavy goods vehicle movements (HGVs).
 Sites accessed by lower category roads were not considered suitable for B8 uses for this criteria unless they were within existing employment areas.
 Sites accessed via an adopted road were generally considered suitable for B1 uses while sites only accessed via Class III, A or B roads were considered suitable for B2 uses.